Top Things to Know

 The Guizhou region boasts numerous mountains and hills, which present abundant opportunities for nature photography and scenic exploration.

 Among these natural wonders, the Huangguoshu waterfall stands out as one of China's most renowned waterfalls.
 Additionally, the Lipo region has earned the moniker of "Little Jiuzhaigou," while the karst mountains in Xingyi county are known as the "Forest of Ten Thousand Peaks."

 Best time to visit Guizhou

-If you expect to capture the landscapes and minority village views togather, the best time could be May to October, less rain and stable weather for high chances of sunrises and sunsets shooting.
+However, if you wish to capture both the landscapes and the minority villages in your photographs, the best time to visit would be from May to October.
+During this period, there is less rain and more stable weather, increasing the likelihood of capturing stunning sunrises and sunsets.